Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results

 \subsection{Proposed Design}

-We aim at using an ESC law based on the conditions C1-C3 provided in the previous section to achieve an exponentially convergent unicycle design.
+We aim to use an ESC law based on condition C3, provided in the previous section, to achieve an exponentially convergent unicycle design.
 Let us consider the kinematic differential equations for unicycle dynamics with constant angular velocity as follows (\cite{elgohary2025model,grushkovskaya2018family}):

-where $x$ and $y$ describe the current position/coordinates, $\mathrm{v}$ is the linear/transnational velocity, and $\Omega$ is the angular velocity.
-While the results can be extended to any order, in this study, we only focus the unicycle design to address objective functions that behave locally as fourth-order degree polynomial in consistency with \cite[Assumption 1]{grushkovskaya2025extremum}.
+where $x$ and $y$ describe the current position/coordinates, $\mathrm{v}$ is the linear/translational velocity, and $\Omega$ is the angular velocity.
+While the results can be extended to any order, in this study, we only focus on the unicycle design to address objective functions that behave locally as a fourth-order degree polynomial in consistency with \cite[Assumption 1]{grushkovskaya2025extremum}.
 Hence, we suppose:

 where $C_1,C_2>0$.
-As analyzed, shown and simulated in \cite{grushkovskaya2025extremum}, we need to excite third-order Lie bracket for exponential convergence since the objective function order is a fourth-degree.
+As analyzed, shown and simulated in \cite{grushkovskaya2025extremum}, we need to excite the third-order Lie bracket for exponential convergence since the objective function order is of a fourth-degree.
 Hence, we choose our control law for $\mathrm{v}$ of the unicycle based on condition C3.
 That is,

-with $c,a>0$.
+where $\varepsilon>0$ is a small parameter and $a,c>0$ are design constants.
 Now we are in a position to put all elements of the proposed design together, which is depicted in Figure \ref{fig:ESC_diagram}.
 In state space representation, including an optional high-pass filter (HPF) into the system (\cite{ECC_2024,elgohary2025model}), the proposed design becomes:

 where $h$ is the optional filter state and $e$ is the filter constant.
-If the design is to be considered without HPF, we set $h=0$ and omit its dynamical equation.
+If the design is to be considered without the HPF, we set $h=0$ and omit its dynamical equation.